 When risk or the potential for risk is present, the elements of the risk assessment must be addressed as part of a PIP.
 Policy requires that a PIP focus on positive, preventative supports and actions to reduce or eliminate safety risks.
 These positive supports include, but are not limited to: making changes in the member's environment; providing trained, consistent staffing and oversight of staff; ensuring adequate communication and coordination between Team members as well as adequate and appropriate communication with the member; providing the member with appropriate and meaningful daily activities and eliminating or managing medical, psychiatric or physical conditions which may be impacting risk.
+These positive supports are required to be developed based on the member's unique needs impacting risk.
 These positive supports are required to be developed based on the member's unique needs and used prior to any use of restrictive interventions.